 For this reason, I believe the Horizon 2 is purpose-built as a bedside alarm.
-And used within this context, the auto-dimming is terrific.
-If you plan to use it elsewhere, consider buying something else.
+When used within this context, auto-dimming is terrific.
+If you plan to use the Horizon 2 elsewhere, consider buying a different clock.

 You can set the JBL Horizon 2 to wake you with its DAB radio or one of its four-alarm tones.
 In either case, you can select the alarm’s initial volume, which will slowly grow louder the longer you ignore it.